These Terms govern

 Paid fixed-term subscriptions start on the day the payment is received by the Owner and last for the subscription period chosen by the User or otherwise specified during the purchasing process.

-Once the subscription period expires, the Product shall no longer be accessible, unless the User renews the subscription by paying the relevant fee.
+Once the subscription period expires, the Product shall no longer be accessible.

 The renewed subscription will last for a period equal to the original term.

-Recurring subscriptions may be terminated at any time by sending a clear and unambiguous termination notice to the Owner using the contact details provided in this document, or — if applicable — by using the corresponding controls inside Canadian Association of Wilderness Medicine.
+Subscriptions may be terminated by sending a clear and unambiguous termination notice to the Owner using the contact details provided in this document, or — if applicable — by using the corresponding controls inside Doctor It.

-If the notice of termination is received by the Owner before the subscription renews, the termination shall take effect as soon as the current period is completed.
+If the notice of termination is received by the Owner no later than 30 days before the subscription renews, termination shall take effect as soon as the current period is completed.

 Unless exceptions apply, the User may be eligible to withdraw from the contract within the period specified below (generally 14 days), for any reason and without justification.
 Users can learn more about the withdrawal conditions within this section.